panlab-bioinfo/TRFill/README.md

 starts=(15511991 10096873 15035508 11002840 12317333)
 ends=(17561453 12679517 17652018 11303875 16654016)

+# The location of the gap area

+# if phasing=0, you need to provide the positions of gaps in current assembly that the positions.
+gap_starts=(4041615 7694226 7879462 4222934 5408063)

-# if phasing=1, you must be provide following data, otherwise the config is end here.
+# if phasing=1, you need to provide pat and mat positions of gaps in current assembly.
 # phasing=1, the mat hap
 mat_starts=(4041615 7694226 7879462 4222934 5408063)
 mat_ends=(4287078 8558319 10395169 5049388 8250405)